Michigan program

 Who qualifies?

-Residents who have lived in the City of Detroit for the past 12 months, Residents who have not owned a home for the past three years, Households earning at or below 80% AMI, Homebuyers who complete a homebuyer education class
+Detroit residents who have lived in the city for the past 12 months, Homebuyers who have not owned a home during the past three years, Households at or below 80% AMI, Certain former Detroit tax-foreclosure owner-occupants from 2010 to 2016, Buyers who complete HUD-approved homebuyer education

 What support do you get?